eslint/eslint/docs/src/integrate/nodejs-api.md

 * The name of the rule (string)
 * The rule object itself (see ["working with rules"](../extend/custom-rules))
-* An object containing `valid` and `invalid` properties, each of which is an array containing test cases.
+* An object containing the following test case array properties: `valid`, `invalid`, `fatal` (optional)

-A test case is an object with the following properties:
+Valid and invalid test cases are objects with the following properties:

 * `name` (string, optional): The name to use for the test case, to make it easier to find
 * `code` (string, required): The source code that the rule should be run on